destroyer246k/Matrix-2D-Arrays-in-cpp/README.md

 ## Theory

 A two-dimensional array (matrix) in C++ is an array of arrays used to represent data in a tabular format.
-But, stored in continuous memory location It enables row-column-based access to elements and is commonly used for performing mathematical operations like addition, multiplication, and transpose.
+But, stored in continuous memory location.
+It enables row-column-based access to elements and is commonly used for performing mathematical operations like addition, multiplication, and transpose.

 ### Key Features:
 - Declared as `data_type array_name[rows][columns]`.